Following system colour scheme Selected dark colour scheme Selected light colour scheme

 PEP 394 (The “python” Command on Unix-Like Systems) outlines recommendations for the python, python2 and python3 commands. python can map to either python2 or python3.
 These would need revisiting if the major version changed, and started changing annually.

-Four years after Python 2.7’s end-of-life, we could recommend python only maps to the the latest Python 3+ version.
+Four years after Python 2.7’s end-of-life, we could recommend python only maps to the latest Python 3+ version.
 But what would python3 map to when Python 26.0 is out?
 This would introduce additional complexity and cost.

 CPython changes